Professor of Management and Finance | Dean of ALU School of Business

 Dr. Mthimunye holds a Doctor of Education (Ed.D.) from Columbia University, United States of America; Master of Science (MSc.) in International Business from the University of London, United Kingdom; a Postgraduate Diploma in Business Administration (PDBA) from the Gordon Institute of Business Science (GIBS), South Africa; and a Bachelor of Arts degree (B.A) in Industrial Psychology from the University of the Witwatersrand.
 South Africa.

-Professor of Leadership, ALU School of Business
+Faculty for Leadership, ALU School of Business

 Dr. Ruwayne Kock is an international people management specialist, with an outstanding 25-year track record of delivering results across national, regional, and global multinational companies.
 He has extensive global experience in talent management, leadership development, executive coaching, organisation development, change management, and learning across markets such as Europe, Middle East, and Africa.

 Dr. Kock is a registered Industrial Psychologist with broad research interests in organisational behaviour, management, and organisation studies.
 He holds a Doctorate in Commerce in the field of Industrial Psychology from College of Business and Economics, University of Johannesburg in South Africa.
 Dr. Kock’s research underwrites his empirical and practical understandings of characteristics that enable marginalised professionals to be their very best selves at work.

 Head Faculty, Entrepreneurship and Innovation, ALU School of Business